 Bigg Boss Kannada Season 7 – Raksha Somashekhar On Her Ouster From The Show

-Actress Raksha Somashekhar was recently eliminated in the 8th week of the popular reality show, Bigg Boss Kannada Season 7.
+Actress Raksha Somashekhar was recently eliminated in the eighth week of the popular reality show, Bigg Boss Kannada Season 7.
 In a recent interview with TOI, the actress opened up about her eviction and experience in the glasshouse.
-She also stated the reason for nomination fellow housemate Chandan Achar for next week’s nominations.
+She also stated the reason for electing fellow housemate Chandan Achar for next week’s nominations.

 Raksha stated, “I was not seen on the silver screen for six to eight months as I had a leg injury.
 So, I thought Bigg Boss will give me an opportunity to reconnect with the audience.
 That’s the reason I decided to accept the offer.
 Staying in the house was an unusual experience.
 I felt lonely on most of the days even though there were many contestants in the house.”